jon-bown/kaggle-data-pipeline/README.md

 - `data` folder: Whatever datasets you generate should be placed within the data folder and should be referenced directly by the dataset-metadata.json file.
 For more info on structuring the metadata file, see the [Metadata Wiki](https://github.com/Kaggle/kaggle-api/wiki/Dataset-Metadata).
 The data_card.md can be updated to be included in your metadata file `description` key.
 - `utils` folder: Convenient place to put helper functions for your pipeline.
 There is an example for updating the data card in the metadata file.
+- `tests` folder: Contains basic tests from Evidently to monitor data integrity before pushing to Kaggle.
 - `requirements.txt`: Add names of all python packages used.
 Lock versions if applicable.
 - `generator.py`: Build your data generator.
 Basic code is included to update a kaggle data version.
 - `actions` folder: Contains an example of a github action that will run the `generator.py` script on the first day of every month.
 This template will not do anything by itself, it must be developed within a github action by navigating to the 'Actions' tab and creating a new workflow.